-Corruption in the Colombian Army has never been a secret.
-Over the past five years, military intelligence identified multiple alleged arms trafficking networks in Army bases throughout Colombia.
-(COLOMBLA REPORTS, May 13, 2024).
+Corruption in the

+Colombian Army has never been a secret.
+Over the past five years, military intelligence identified multiple alleged arms trafficking networks in army bases throughout Colombia.
+(COLOMBIA REPORTS, May 13, 2024).
 And there is a long history of weapons trafficking by security forces, not just in Colombia.
 InsightCrime reported in 2014 that Cali was a weapons trafficking hotspot.
 A scandal erupted in October of 2013 with the disappearance of weapons from Colombia's 3d Brigade.
-News magazine SEMANA reported that an incomplete investigation suggested that half the 16,000 revolvers, pistols, sub-machine guns and rifles that were supposed to be at the Brigade might be missing.
+News magazine SEMANA

+Previous administrations have not tried or have not been able to control corrupt activities by the Colombian Army.
+Can the new administration be successful? reported that an incomplete investigation suggested that half the 16,000 revolvers, pistols, sub-machine guns and rifles that were supposed to be at the Brigade might be missing.